Sequences of Bivariate Bicycle Codes from Covering Graphs: Preliminaries

 Let $a, b \in R$ and consider $R$ as a (rank 1) $R$-module.
 Consider the following chain complexes determined by multiplication by $a$ and $b$.
-Taking the tensor product of these chain complexes gives the following complex of $R$-modules\footnote{Since the coefficient ring of the polynomials is $\bbF_2$, the sign that appears in the definition of the boundary map for the tensor product of two chain complexes is irrelevant.}
+Taking the tensor product of these chain complexes and using the standard isomorphism $R \otimes_R R \cong R$ gives the following complex of $R$-modules\footnote{Since the coefficient ring of the polynomials is $\bbF_2$, the sign that appears in the definition of the boundary map for the tensor product of two chain complexes is irrelevant.}